 Many companies build their website and business operations around what is easiest for the business - rather than what is best for the customer.
 Using a customer centered focus can help you boost conversion, improve your customer service, retain more customers, and increase loyalty.

-Keeping in tune with the 1973 San Francisco hit rock band Journey, let’s figure out some of the basics of creating a customer journey map (sorry, I had to).
+Let’s figure out some of the basics of creating a customer journey map.

 The Four Overarching Stages of Customer Interaction